Lentz's algorithm: Applications

 Lentz's algorithm was used widely in the late twentieth century.
 It was suggested that it doesn't have any rigorous analysis of error propagation.
 However, a few empirical tests suggest that it's at least as good as the other methods.
 As an example, it was applied to evaluate exponential integral functions.
 This application was then called modified Lentz algorithm.
 It's also stated that the Lentz algorithm is not applicable for every calculation, and convergence can be quite rapid for some continued fractions and vice versa for others.
+If the terms of the continued fraction are constant or increasing, it is stable, but if the consecutive terms are decreasing, the algorithm may lose accuracy.
+This is because the forward recursion from which the algorithm is derived is unstable for decreasing terms.